 She is keen to help improve the visibility of successful scientists and engineers, both to encourage young people and women to pursue careers and reach top positions in these areas.
 “In Britain we have a history of viewing scientists as remote loners, who pursue their unfathomable work in dusty laboratories.
 In an era where many children aspire simply to “be famous” and where winning X Factor is seen as the ultimate goal, it’s vital for the science and engineering community to raise their profile and use powerful role models to help young people understand the reality of these professions.
 It’s heartbreaking to think of the amount of talent and innovation going to waste, simply because children and their families haven’t the faintest idea what an engineer or technician actually does.”

-Maggie sits on the panel of the New Engineering Foundation, which supports the development of Vocational Education and helps lecturers in FE get cutting edge career development in industry.
-She is also patron of the Daphne Jackson Trust which helps scientists, engineers and technologists return to their careers.
+Maggie is patron of the Daphne Jackson Trust which helps scientists, engineers and technologists return to their careers.
 “Getting the right support and training is key, whether you’re 16 or 60.
 It makes an enormous difference not only to the personal development and confidence of individuals but to the success and reputation of companies and institutions.”

-She is a patron of the National Osteoporosis Society and VASL (Voluntary Action South Leicestershire)
+She is a patron of VASL (Voluntary Action South Leicestershire)

 Maggie is a popular keynote speaker for businesswomen.
-“We need more female entrepreneurs and more women on the boards of companies.
+“We need more female entrepreneurs, more women at all levels of organisations as well as more women on the boards of companies.
 I’m not just banging the feminist drum, it makes very sound economic sense.
 Companies waste a lot of talent by neglecting mentoring.”
 Maggie provides practical advice on how businesses can harness modern technology not only to improve their profits but to develop their trust and credibility.